 The traditional principles of fermentation can be applied to cucumbers just the same as it can to other foods like beets, apricots, tomatoes, and cabbage all of which have been the subject of previous video lessons demonstrating the health building wonders of fermentation.

-Why has it taken me so long to do a video lesson on pickles, you might ask?
+Why has it taken me so long to do a video lesson on fermented cucumbers, aka real pickles, you might ask?
 Given their tremendous popularity as a condiment, you would think pickles would have been one of the very first fermentation videos I would have filmed.

 True all around, with one very big problem.
-I’ve never been very good at making pickles.
-They’ve always turned out soggy when I’ve made them in the past and who wants to eat soggy pickles?
+I’ve never been very good at fermented cucumbers.
+They always turned out soggy when I’ve made them in the past and who wants to eat soggy pickles?

-But then, my friend Alex Lewin sent me a copy of his awesome new book Real Food Fermentation, and at last I learned the secret for keeping my pickles nice and crisp as they ferment into the enzyme and probiotic packed cucumber slices that easily beat any store pickle in both taste and nutrition.
+But then, my friend Alex Lewin sent me a copy of his book Real Food Fermentation, and at last I learned the secret for keeping my fermented cucumbers nice and crisp as they transform into enzyme and probiotic packed pickles that easily beat any store versions in both taste and nutrition.

-I asked Alex if I could film his pickle recipe as a video, and he graciously said yes, so at long last, The Healthy Home Economist does pickles!
+I asked Alex if I could film his fermented cucumbers, aka REAL pickes recipe as a video, and he graciously said yes, so at long last, The Healthy Home Economist does pickles!

-2 lbs organic cucumbers sliced across into 1/4″ pieces (cut off and discard the blossom end)
+- 2 lbs cucumbers preferably organic, sliced across into 1/4″ pieces, cut off and discard the blossom end

 Slice cucumbers and set aside.
 Be sure to discard the slice with the blossom end as this is where enzymes are located that can contribute to soggy pickles.